 The type of vehicle you choose also plays a significant role.
 A larger charter bus with more seats and premium amenities will have a different price point than a smaller shuttle.
 Finally, timing matters.
 Booking during peak season, like summer weekends or holidays, often costs more due to higher demand.

-Ask About Additional Fees
+Ask About Potential Hidden Fees

 When you receive a quote, it’s smart to ask for a complete breakdown of costs.
 The initial price usually covers the bus and the driver’s time, but there can be other expenses to consider.
 You’ll want to clarify if the quote includes potential costs like road tolls, parking fees at the festival venue, or a standard gratuity for your driver.